timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER I-DECLARATION OF OBJECTIVES AND DEFINITIONS/SUBCHAPTER I-DECLARATION OF OBJECTIVES AND DEFINITIONS.md

     * (F) home injury control services, including screening of high-risk home environments and provision of educational programs on injury prevention (including fall and fracture prevention) in the home environment;

-    * (G) screening for the prevention of depression, coordination of community mental and behavioral health services, provision of educational activities, and referral to psychiatric and psychological services;
+    * (G) screening for the prevention of depression and screening for suicide risk, coordination of community mental and behavioral health services, provision of educational activities, and referral to psychiatric and psychological services;

+    * (H) screening for fall-related traumatic brain injury and other fall-related injuries, coordination of treatment, rehabilitation and related services, and referral services related to such injury or injuries;

-    * (H) educational programs on the availability, benefits, and appropriate use of preventive health services covered under title XVIII of the Social Security Act (42 U.S.C.
+    * (I) educational programs on the availability, benefits, and appropriate use of preventive health services covered under title XVIII of the Social Security Act (42 U.S.C.
 1395 et seq.);

-    * (I) medication management screening and education to prevent incorrect medication and adverse drug reactions;
+    * (J) medication management screening and education to prevent incorrect medication and adverse drug reactions;

-    * (J) information concerning diagnosis, prevention, treatment, and rehabilitation concerning age-related diseases and chronic disabling conditions, including osteoporosis, cardiovascular diseases, diabetes, and Alzheimer's disease and related disorders with neurological and organic brain dysfunction;
+    * (K) information concerning diagnosis, prevention, treatment, and rehabilitation concerning age-related diseases and chronic disabling conditions, including osteoporosis, cardiovascular diseases, diabetes, and Alzheimer's disease and related disorders with neurological and organic brain dysfunction;

+    * (L) services that are a part of responses to a public health emergency or emerging health threat;

-    * (K) gerontological counseling; and
+    * (M) gerontological counseling;

+    * (N) screening for the prevention of negative health effects associated with social isolation and coordination of supportive services and health care to address negative health effects associated with social isolation; and

-    * (L) counseling regarding social services and followup health services based on any of the services described in subparagraphs (A) through (K).
+    * (O) counseling regarding social services and followup health services based on any of the services described in subparagraphs (A) through (N).

 * The term shall not include services for which payment may be made under titles XVIII and XIX of the Social Security Act (42 U.S.C.
 1395 et seq., 1396 et seq.).